ArdaMT/CellularAutomatons_LindenmayerGenerators/README.md

 forest fire automaton.
 The Game of Life Automaton produces short black and white animations which are basically rapidfire iterations through different images giving a slightly cartoonish impression.
 In the forest fire automaton, an approach common for modeling actual forest fires was implemented and shows how red dots (fires) on a green canvas(forest) spread during the iteration process.
-In the third and final stage of this project I implemented two Lindenmayer generators which generate plant like shapes and figures that are highly complex in their shapes.
+In the third and final stage of this project I implemented two Lindenmayer generators which generate plant like shapes and figures that are highly complex in their patterns.
 The Lindenmayer approach is a legitimate approach used in plant taxonomy.